lankyghana/Cohort-Enrollment-System-CES-/README.md

 ## Usage guide

-- Sign up (or provision a test user) via Supabase Auth.
+- Sign up (or provision a test user) via the application.
 - As an instructor, create courses, add modules and lessons, then publish.
 - Students browse and enroll in published courses.
 - Instructors schedule sessions via the session UI — notifications are sent to enrolled students.
-- Payments are handled client-side via Paystack; server-side verification is implemented in `supabase/functions/verify-paystack`.
+- Payments are handled client-side via Paystack; server-side verification is implemented in the Laravel backend.

 ---